How did Jeffrey Epstein make all of his money?

 What was Jeffrey Epstein's net worth?

-When the disgraced financier was found dead at 66 in a Manhattan jail cell in August of 2019 while awaiting trial on sex-trafficking charges, a filing in his criminal case pegged his net worth at roughly $560 million.
+At the time when the disgraced financier was found dead at 66 in a Manhattan jail cell in August of 2019, while awaiting trial on sex trafficking charges, a filing in his criminal case pegged his net worth at roughly $560 million.
 Epstein's assets also included a number of lavish properties.

-Epstein owned a palatial townhouse worth more than $50 million on the Upper East Side of Manhattan.
-He also owned a mansion in Palm Beach, Florida, worth about $12 million, a ranch in New Mexico valued at just over $17 million and an apartment in Paris worth an estimated $8.6 million.
+Epstein owned a palatial townhouse on the Upper East Side of Manhattan worth more than $50 million.
+He also owned a mansion in Palm Beach, Florida, worth about $12 million; a ranch in New Mexico valued at just over $17 million; and an apartment in Paris worth an estimated $8.6 million.

-After Epstein's death his private Caribbean islands — Great St. James and Little St. James — were together valued at $86 million, but purchased for $60 million in 2023 by billionaire Stephen Deckoff, founder of alternative investment firm Black Diamond Capital Management.
+His two private Caribbean islands — Great St. James and Little St. James — were together valued at $86 million following his death, but purchased for $60 million in 2023 by billionaire Stephen Deckoff, founder of alternative investment firm Black Diamond Capital Management.
 Epstein also owned a private jet.

 What did Jeffrey Epstein do for a living?